 Tolerance is promoted in our school through:

-- Assemblies which are regularly planned to include stories and celebrations from a variety of faiths and cultures e.g. Diwali.
+- assemblies which regularly include stories and celebrations from a variety of faiths and cultures e.g. Diwali.

-- Members of different faiths or religions are invited in to assemblies to share their knowledge of their culture and beliefs with the children.
+- inviting members of different faiths or religions to assemblies to share their culture and beliefs with the children

-- Using world events as opportunities to positively reinforce life and culture in other countries (football world cup, the Olympics, etc.).
+- sharing world events to positively reinforce life and culture in other countries (football world cup, the Olympics, etc)

-We believe that tolerance is gained through knowledge and understanding.
-Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help children to become knowledgeable and understanding citizens.
+In our curriculum and the routines of our daily school life, we help children to develop these qualities.

-As well as actively promoting British Values, the opposite applies; we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
+While promoting British values; we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.